January 2, 2016

 Types of Clinics

-Internet Health Resources (IHR), a web-based resource for all things related to infertility, surrogacy and egg donation breaks down clinics into six different types:
+Internet Health Resources (IHR) breaks down clinics into six different types:

 Success Rates

 Federal law mandates that all fertility clinics must present their success rate statistics to the Center for Disease Control.
-The CDC’s latest report on clinic success rates is from 2013.
-The Center for Disease Control website contains a plethora for information and statistics from the 440 clinics in the United States providing Assisted Reproductive Technology medical services.
+The CDC website contains a plethora of information and statistics from the 440 clinics in the United States providing Assisted Reproductive Technology medical services.

 Financial Assistance Programs